matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/bridging-asset.md

 ### Deposit ETH

-Here is an example on how to deposit ETH with the `deposit` method from the `Deployer` class.
+Here is an example of how to deposit ETH with the `deposit` method from the `Deployer` class.

 ```ts
 import { Wallet, Provider, utils } from "zksync-web3";